dwrolvink/go_sdl2/README.md

 ### Install Go
 This will differ per OS.
 I'll assume that you have followed those instructions

-### Make sure sdl2 and sld2_image are installed
+### Make sure sdl2, sld2_image, and sdl2_ttf are installed
-In linux, you can simply search in the package manager for SDL.
+In linux, you can simply search in the package manager for SDL, and install the needed packages.
+The names in the title are the same in almost every distribution of linux.

 ### Set your Gopath & Download packages
 Go works in a slightly annoying way.
 It won't be able to find packages, unless they are